Faculty Teaching Community (FTC) Grant

 Funds available: $500–1,500 per group, per academic year, depending on the number of faculty and the activities of interest to the group.
 Some groups have obtained additional funds from the college or campus.
 SITE funds must be used by May 15 of a given academic year.
 Unused funds will revert to the Institute.

-SITE funds may be used only to support activities focused on teaching and learning, including books, visiting speakers, and modest group meals (pizza, sandwiches).
-Our funds may not be used for stipends or salaries of Penn State faculty or staff or activities/materials unrelated to teaching or learning.
+SITE funds may be used only to support activities of the teaching and learning community, including books, visiting speakers, and modest group meals (pizza, sandwiches).
+Our funds may not be used for stipends or salaries of Penn State faculty or staff or activities/materials unrelated to the teaching and learning community.
 All purchases will be handled through SITE and must comply with applicable University financial policies and procedures.
 Groups may re-apply for additional funding in subsequent academic years.